 The FBI becomes clearinghouse for crime data

-In January 1930, 400 cities representing 20 million inhabitants in 43 states began participating in the UCR Program.
+In January 1930, 400 cities representing 20 million inhabitants in 43 states began participating in the UCR Program, then administered by the IACP.
 That same year, Congress enacted Title 28, Section 534, of the United States Code authorizing the Attorney General to gather crime information.
-The Attorney General, in turn, designated the FBI to serve as the national clearinghouse for the crime data collected.
-Every year since, data based on uniform classifications and procedures for reporting offenses and arrests have been obtained from the nation’s law enforcement agencies.
+The Attorney General, in turn, designated the FBI to serve as the national clearinghouse for the crime data collected beginning in September 1930.
+Since that time, the FBI has obtained data based on uniform classifications and procedures for reporting offenses and arrests from the nation’s law enforcement agencies.

 LEOKA Program emerges in UCR

-Beginning in 1937, the FBI’s UCR Program collected and published statistics on law enforcement officers killed in the line of duty in its annual publication, Crime in the United States.
+Beginning in 1937, the FBI’s UCR Program published general information about law enforcement officers killed in the line of duty in its annual publication, CIUS.
 Statistics regarding assaults on officers were added in 1960.
 In June 1971, executives from the law enforcement conference, “Prevention of Police Killings,” called for an increase in the FBI’s involvement in preventing and investigating officers’ deaths.
 In response to this directive, the UCR Program expanded its collection of data to include more details about the incidents in which law enforcement officers were killed and assaulted.

-Using this comprehensive set of data, the FBI began in 1972 to produce two reports annually, the Law Enforcement Officers Killed Summary and the Analysis of Assaults on Federal Officers.
-These two reports were combined in 1982 to create the annual publication, Law Enforcement Officers Killed and Assaulted.
+Using this comprehensive set of data, in 1972, the FBI began to produce two reports annually, the Law Enforcement Officers Killed Summary and the Analysis of Assaults on Federal Officers.
+These two reports were combined in 1982 to create the annual publication, LEOKA.

 Redesign of UCR

 Although the data collected and disseminated by the UCR Program remained virtually unchanged throughout the years, in the 1980s, a broad utility had evolved for UCR.
 Recognizing the need for improved statistics, law enforcement called for a thorough evaluative study to modernize the UCR Program.
 The FBI concurred with the need for an updated program and lent its complete support, formulating a comprehensive three‑phase redesign effort.
-The first two phases of this effort, guided by input from representatives of the FBI, the Bureau of Justice Statistics (BJS), the IACP, and the NSA, culminated with the release of a comprehensive report.
+The first two phases of this effort, guided by input from representatives of the FBI, the BJS, the IACP, and the NSA, culminated with the release of a comprehensive report.

 The final report, the Blueprint for the Future of the Uniform Crime Reporting Program (Blueprint), was released in May 1985.
 It specifically outlined three areas of enhancement to help the UCR Program meet future informational needs.
 First, agencies would use an incident-based system to report offenses and arrests.
 Second, the national UCR Program would collect data on two levels (i.e., limited and full participation), and third, the national UCR Program would introduce a quality assurance program.